 Once a criminal case is charged, however, such family court adjustments are too late.
 The felony child support statute requires the trial court to post bond in the amount of 25% of the arrearage.
 District and Circuit judges, however, routinely reduce this amount for good cause shown.

 Often, the child support payor will attempt to assert a change of circumstances, or an error by the Friend of the Court in the calculation of his or her support obligation.
 These assertions, however, do not qualify as valid defenses to the criminal charge.
-They must be taken care of in the family court first.
+We are Number 1 for Free Legal Advice taken care of in the family court first.
 If the family court endorses a credit, only then can it factor into the criminal defense.

 Once the Michigan Supreme Court decides the series of felony child support cases it has selected for review, we will have a better understanding of how to approach the problem of child support arrears.